padrino/padrino-docs/guides/rake-tasks.md

 # Rake Tasks

-After generating a new padrino project, you will not find any Rakefile in your generated project folder structure; in fact it's not strictly needed to build a new one because we can already use padrino rake:
+After generating a new padrino project, you will not find any Rakefile in your generated project folder structure; in fact it‘s not strictly needed to build a new one because we can already use padrino rake:

 ~~~ shell